clMathLibraries/clSPARSE/README.md

 be made to the **develop** branch.

 ## License
-The source for clSPARSE is licensed under the [Apache License, Version 2.0][]
+The source for clFFT is licensed under the [Apache License, Version 2.0][]

 ## Samples
 clSPARSE contains a directory of simple [OpenCL samples](./samples) that demonstrate the use